asphalt-framework/asphalt-feedreader/docs/usage.rst

     ctx.feed.entry_discovered.connect(new_entry_found)

 .. note:: Each feed reader class may have its own set of entry attributes beyond the ones in
-    :class:`~asphalt.feedreader.events.EntryEvent`.
+    :class:`~asphalt.feedreader.metadata.FeedEntry`.
 See the API documentation for each individual feed reader class.

 Creating new feeds on the fly